To set up Dynatrace monitoring on your Kubernetes cluster, please follow the official Dynatrace documentation on Deploy Dynatrace Operator.

 Tagging rules: When you navigate to Settings > Tags > Automatically applied tags in your Dynatrace tenant, you will find following tagging rules:

-This means that Dynatrace will automatically apply tags to your onboarded services.
+This means that Dynatrace automatically applies tags to your onboarded services.

 Problem notification: A problem notification has been set up to inform Keptn of any problems with your services to allow auto-remediation.
 You can check the problem notification by navigating to Settings > Integration > Problem notifications and you will find a keptn remediation problem notification.